 The average cost of installing a zebra crossing could be up to $25,000 depending on what accompanying works are required (for example new kerbing or drainage) and how long the road needs to be closed for the installation to take place.

 However it is important to note that the rainbow crossing is not a zebra crossing.
 It is an art installation placed on the street between two formal signal controlled crossing points which have not been changed.
-So any comparison between the two is of limited value.

 If you have a question about the rainbow crossing and roadworks, call us on 04 499 4444 or email us at email@example.com